Manage storage account access keys

 Two access keys are assigned so that you can rotate your keys.
 Having two keys ensures that your application maintains access to Azure Storage throughout the process.

 Regenerating your access keys can affect any applications or Azure services that are dependent on the storage account key.
 Any clients that use the account key to access the storage account must be updated to use the new key, including media services, cloud, desktop and mobile applications, and graphical user interface applications for Azure Storage, such as Azure Storage Explorer.

-If you plan to manually rotate access keys, Microsoft recommends that you set a key expiration policy, and then use queries in Azure Monitor to determine when it's time to rotate an access key.
+If you plan to manually rotate access keys, Microsoft recommends that you set a key expiration policy.
+For more information, see Create a key expiration policy.

 To rotate your storage account access keys in the Azure portal:

 - Update the connection strings in your application code to reference the secondary access key for the storage account.